- This review contains affiliate links. Read more here.

 Why choose between your two favorite dog breeds when you can enjoy the qualities of both in one fluffy friend?
-The goldendoodle is an adorable hybrid of the golden retriever and poodle, known for his friendly disposition, intelligence, and affection for his family.
+Goldendoodles are an adorable hybrid of the Golden Retriever and Poodle, known for their friendly disposition, intelligence, and affection for their family.

-The goldendoodle looks nothing like a wild wolf, but his nutritional needs are actually very similar.
-Dogs are what pet nutrition experts call scavenging carnivores versus true carnivores like cats.
+The Goldendoodle looks nothing like a wild wolf, but his nutritional needs are surprisingly very similar.
+Dogs are what pet nutrition experts call “scavenging carnivores,” and they’re different from true carnivores like cats.
 This simply means they are primarily meat-eaters, but they can survive on plants in a pinch.

 Different dog breeds don’t have significantly different nutritional needs.
-Your goldendoodle needs just as much protein and just as many essential nutrients as any other dog.
+The best dog food for Goldendoodles will have just as much protein and just as many essential nutrients as any other dog.

 When it comes to breed-specific requirements, energy is the primary concern.

 The average dog needs about 30 calories per pound of bodyweight for healthy maintenance.
-Small breeds have fast metabolisms and may need more calories than large breeds who have a higher risk of obesity.
-The goldendoodle technically comes in three sizes: miniature, small, and large.
-Mini goldendoodles may need a higher concentration of calories than the larger sizes, but it all really depends on your dog’s activity level.
+Small breeds have a fast metabolism and may need more calories than large breeds, who have a higher risk of obesity.
+The Goldendoodle technically comes in three sizes: miniature, small, and large.
+Mini Goldendoodles may need a higher concentration of calories than larger sizes, but it all really depends on your dog’s activity level.

-To get an estimate of your goldendoodle’s calorie needs, use a canine calorie calculator online and adjust your dog’s resting energy requirement (RER) according to his age, spay/neuter status, and activity level.
-From there, you’ll need to monitor your dog’s body condition and adjust his diet as needed.
+To get an estimate of your Goldendoodle’s calorie needs, use a canine calorie calculator online and adjust your dog’s resting energy requirement (RER) according to his age, spay/neuter status, and activity level.
+From there, you can monitor your dog’s body condition and adjust his diet as needed.

-Something you should be particularly concerned about with your goldendoodle is an issue common among large breeds: gastric torsion or bloat.
+Something you should know about your Goldendoodle is a common issue among large breeds: gastric torsion or bloat.

-Not only should you think about breed-specific nutrition for your goldendoodle but you should consider his age as well.
-Puppies need more calories to sustain growth while obesity is a bigger concern in senior dogs.
+You’ll want to consider not only breed-specific nutrition for your Goldendoodle but also his age.
+Puppies need more calories to sustain growth, while obesity is a bigger concern in senior dogs.
 High protein content is essential for dogs of all ages.

-All puppies grow quickly, but excessive growth puts large breed puppies like Standard goldendoodles at risk for bone and joint disorders.
-Limiting a small or standard goldendoodle puppy to 3 meals a day and monitoring his growth is recommended.
-Miniature goldendoodle puppies may need four small meals per day to sustain their metabolism and prevent hypoglycemia.
-The calcium to phosphorus ratio in your goldendoodle puppy’s diet is important as well, a 1:1 ratio is ideal.
+All puppies grow quickly, but excessive growth puts large breed puppies like Standard Goldendoodles at risk for bone and joint disorders.
+As such, it’s recommended to limit a small or standard Goldendoodle puppy to three meals a day and monitor his growth.
+Miniature Goldendoodle puppies may need four small meals per day to sustain their metabolism and prevent hypoglycemia.
+The calcium to phosphorus ratio in your Goldendoodle puppy’s diet is important as well—a 1:1 ratio is ideal.

 According to AAFCO food nutrient profiles, puppies and lactating females need a minimum of 22% protein and 8% fat.
 Adult dogs require at least 18% protein and 5% fat to maintain their health.
-If a product meets these minimums, it will carry a statement of nutritional adequacy on the label, but keep in mind adequacy is not the same as quality.
-These are bare minimums, and your dog can benefit from much higher levels of protein and may need more fat, depending on his energy requirements.
+If a product meets these minimums, it will carry a nutritional adequacy statement on the label.
+But keep in mind adequacy is not the same as quality.
+These are the bare minimums, and your dog can benefit from much higher levels of protein and may need more fat, depending on his energy requirements.

-You should also know that AAFCO’s primary role is to regulate the production, distribution, and labeling of pet food products.
-They are not responsible for enforcing regulations.
+It’s also good to know that AAFCO’s primary role is to regulate the production, distribution, and labeling of pet food products.
+They’re not responsible for enforcing regulations.
 AAFCO has rules for what manufacturers can say on the label, but these claims can be misleading.
-It’s up to you as a dog owner to know how to interpret this information to find the best diet for your goldendoodle.
+It’s up to you as a dog owner to know how to interpret this information to find the best dog food for your Goldendoodle.

 Here are some general things to look for: